-Maintaining your WordPress database will allow you to review your site's hosting to make sure everything is working as intended.
+Maintaining your WordPress database allows you to review your site's hosting to make sure everything is working as intended.
 If it isn't, you will be able to contact your hosting provider on the spot to resolve the issue and minimize your site's downtime.

-Having a fully functional, operational, and well-optimized WordPress database will allow you to do your job properly.
+Having a fully functional, operational, and well-optimized WordPress database allows you to do your job properly.